-The Guildhall Located on Register Square in the town, Beverley Guildhall is a Grade 1 listed structure with a long and varied history.
-It is a civic building and was purchased by the Beverley town keepers in 1501.
+Located on Register Square and operated by Beverley Town Council, Beverley Guildhall is a Grade 1 listed structure with a long and varied history.
+This local government building was purchased by the Beverley town keepers in 1501.
 The Guildhall has a stunning Georgian courtroom featuring plaster stuccowork by Giuseppe Cortese.
 The courtroom also still retains evidence of the building’s roots as a medieval great hall.
 On the first floor is a Magistrate's room and the Mayor's parlor, both containing historic furniture and paintings.

 4. The Hall

-The Hall, Beverley Previously home to East Yorkshire County Council, The Hall is a superb landmark building situated on the corner of Lairgate and currently home to individual offices and suites.
-This merchants house was the house of the Pennyman family between 1700 and 1780 and features a fabulous sweeping staircase as well as an impressive front entrance.
+Previously home to East Yorkshire County Council, The Hall is a superb landmark building situated on the corner of Lairgate and currently home to individual offices and suites.
+This East Riding merchants house was the house of the Pennyman family between 1700 and 1780 and features a fabulous sweeping staircase as well as an impressive front entrance.

 5. The Market Cross

-Market Cross Built in 1714, and designed by E Shelton of Wakefield, Beverley's market cross comprises of four pairs of coupled Roman Doric columns in stone standing on an octagonal base of three steps, On the south side of the market cross are four finely carved cartouches displaying the Royal Arms (Hanoverian), and the arms of Beverley, Hotham and Warton in colour.
-The market cross is situated in the centre of town, close to Beverley's Saturday Market.
+Built in 1714, and designed by E Shelton of Wakefield, Beverley's market cross comprises of four pairs of coupled Roman Doric columns in stone standing on an octagonal base of three steps, On the south side of the market cross are four finely carved cartouches displaying the Royal Arms (Hanoverian), and the arms of Beverley, Hotham and Warton in colour.
+The market cross is situated in the centre of this East Yorkshire market town, close to Beverley's Saturday Market.